Children's Health, Nutrition & Safety

 - Identify and know characteristics of water soluble and fat soluble vitamins.

 - Explain nutrient density in foods and its application in snack food selection.

-- Know the major nutritional problems facing young children today in the United States.
+- Know the major nutritional problems facing young children today.

-- Analyze the influence of media on nutrition attitudes and choices.
+- Analyze the influence of media and technology on nutrition attitudes and choices.

 - Know the most frequent causes of accidental death among young children.

 - Describe the teachers or caregiver’s role and responsibilities as they relate to management of accidental injuries and illness.

 - Identify types of abuse and neglect; describe characteristics of abusive adults and abused children.
 Discuss mandated reporting.